IBM-Cloud/docs/services/IotInsurance/index.md

 ## Creating and Configuring {{site.data.keyword.mobilepushshort}}
 {: #config_push}

-To enable push notifications for an existing mobile app, you can optionally create an instance of the {{site.data.keyword.mobilepushshort}} service, bind it to the {{site.data.keyword.iotinsurance_short}} API, and add a Public Key Cryptography Standards (PKCS) 12 file.
+(optional) To enable push notifications for an existing mobile app, you can optionally create an instance of the {{site.data.keyword.mobilepushshort}} service, bind it to the {{site.data.keyword.iotinsurance_short}} API, and add a Public Key Cryptography Standards (PKCS) 12 file.
 For information about the mobile app, see [Installing and connecting the sample mobile app](iotinsurance_mobile_app.html).
 For information about {{site.data.keyword.mobilepushshort}}, see [Getting started with Push Notifications](https://console.ng.bluemix.net/docs/services/mobilepush/index.html).

 To configure the service after creation, perform the following steps: